Building a Global Platform for Pizza Hut: Lessons in Scale

 1. Design for Extension, Not Modification

-The Open/Closed Principle proved essential at scale.
-When a new market needed a feature, we extended the framework through protocols and configuration — we didn't modify core code.
-This kept the core stable while allowing market-specific flexibility.
+Open/Closed held up at scale.
+When a market needed a feature, we extended through protocols and configuration instead of editing core code, so the core stayed stable.

 2. Invest in Developer Experience

-- Comprehensive sample apps — showing how to integrate each module
+- Sample apps: showing how to integrate each module

-- Fast build times — we spent significant effort optimizing compilation
+- Fast build times: we put real effort into compilation

 3. Feature Flags Are Essential

-- Rolling back a feature didn't require a new app release
+- Rolling back a feature needed no app release

 4. Measure Everything

-- Performance metrics — per market (app launch time, API response times)
+- Performance metrics: app launch time, API response times

-This data helped us prioritize — if one market had a 3x higher crash rate, we knew where to focus.
+If one market had a 3x higher crash rate, we knew where to look.

 5. Documentation is a Product

-For a platform used by multiple teams, documentation is not optional.
-We treated it as a product:
+For a platform used by several teams, documentation was a product:

-- Dedicated time in each sprint for documentation updates
+- Time in each sprint for documentation updates

 - Architecture diagrams updated with every significant change